Your hiking gear is crucial for any of your hiking experiences in nature!

 How to Measure for a Backpack?

-You must first choose a size of a backpack that fits your body.
+You must first choose the size of a backpack that fits your body.

 To learn which is the best size for you, measure from the base of your neck along your spine to the top of your hips.

 The measurement will determine the pack size.
-If the measurement is less than 15 inches, you need an extra small backpack.
+If the height is less than 15 inches, you need an extra small backpack.

 Between 16 and 17 inches is a small backpack and a medium backpack is required for those with a measurement of 18 to 19 inches.